michelin/kafkactl/README.md

 ###### Range

-Ensures that the property falls within the specified range, defined by `min` and `max`.
+Ensures that the property falls within the specified range, defined by optional `min` and `max` limits.

 ```yml
 topicValidator: